 - Add onions and fry for about a minute.
 Remove and set aside.

 - Add garlic to the pan and cook for a minute or until golden brown and crispy.
-Remove and set aside.
+Set aside a tablespoon for later.

-- Pour in soy sauce-vinegar mixture to the pan.
+- Return fried bangus to the pan and pour-in soy sauce-vinegar mixture to the pan.
 Reduce heat to low and simmer for 5 minutes until sauce starts to thicken.